500Foods/WelcomeToTroodon/configs/orca.md

 ![image](https://github.com/500Foods/WelcomeToTroodon/assets/41052272/ed066106-f669-47b7-b2ed-899f465a7a40)

 In this case, in addition to the Timelapse call, there's another Klipper mechanism to set the value for the current layer.
 As before, this makes it possible to do things in Klipper related to progress or to kick off something when certain layers are achieved.
-Perhaps a fan or heater can be turned on or off once a few layers are down, or different lighting modes can be enabled as the print progresses through 25%, 50%, and so on.
+Perhaps a fan or heater can be turned on or off once a few layers have been laid down, or different lighting modes can be enabled as the print progresses through 25%, 50%, and so on.
 ```
 ;AFTER_LAYER_CHANGE
 ;[layer_z]